-Isolation and Loneliness—Coaching and Counseling to Build Better Relationships in Atlanta, GA
+Isolation and Loneliness—Sandy Springs, GA Counseling to Build Better Relationships

 People are connected to one another in ways people thirty years ago would have never imagined.
 Twitter.
 FaceTime.
 Facebook.
 Instagram.
 Snapchat.
 Google Chat.
 With an app on their smart phone, people can video chat with people on the other side of the world.
 At any time of day, a grandpa in Daytona, Florida can check the latest pictures his granddaughter has posted on Instagram.
 Best friends in different cities can stay up-to-date on how each other is doing through Facebook, and spouses who travel can still have dinner together through FaceTime.
 And yet, despite all these ways to connect, people are feeling disconnected and lonely.
 Research, in fact, has documented that loneliness and isolation are on the rise, and social media may be a contributor.